-Tourism gross domestic product (GDP) represents the total market value of Australian produced goods and services consumed by visitors after deducting the cost of goods and services used up in the process of production.
-Tourism accounted for nearly \$32 billion of total GDP in 2003-04, a decline in current prices of 0.1% from 2002-03.
-In contrast total GDP grew by 7.3% in current prices.
+Tourism GDP represents the total market value of Australian produced goods and services consumed by visitors after deducting the cost of goods and services used up in the process of production.
+Tourism accounted for \$32.6 billion of total GDP in 2004-05.
+This is an increase of 1.9% from 2003-04.
+In contrast, total GDP grew by 6.4% in current prices.

 The TSA does not present volume estimates so the growth rates in current prices referred to here also reflect the effects of price change.
 One way around this is to compare the tourism industry's share of GDP over time.
-In 2003-04 the tourism industry share of GDP was 3.9%, which is the lowest share of GDP since the TSA was first compiled in 1997-98.
-This is the third consecutive decline since the share peaked in 2000-01.
+In 2004-05 the tourism industry share of GDP was 3.7% which is the lowest share of GDP since the TSA was first compiled in 1997-98.
+This is the fourth annual decline since the share peaked in 2000-01.

-The high tourism share of GDP in 2000-01 was largely due to price increases in tourism services resulting from the introduction of the Goods and Services Tax (GST) and the impact of the Olympic Games.
+The high tourism share of GDP in 2000-01 was largely due to price increases in tourism services resulting from the introduction of the GST and the volume impact arising from the Olympic Games.
 During 2001-02 and 2002-03 external events such as terrorism and the Severe Acute Respiratory Syndrome (SARS) scare caused a decline in both international visitors to Australia and the willingness of Australians to travel overseas.